johnnyfs/haskell-docker-dev/README.md

 ## Custom per-project derivatives

-Or extend by adding additional libraries and tools to enable a fast build for your specific project.
+Extend by creating a dependent docker file that adds additional libraries and tools to enable a fast build for your specific project.

 ```Dockerfile
 FROM haskell-docker-dev:latest